Vetmedin is a medication that has been prescribed by your vet to treat your dog’s heart disease.

 Is it safe to split Vetmedin tablets in half?

-Yes – Vetmedin tablets are deeply scored and are designed to be split into 2 halves for more accurate dosing.
-There are no harmful effects of splitting these tablets in half.
+Yes – Vetmedin tablets are scored and are designed to be split into 2 halves for more accurate dosing.

 How long does Vetmedin take to work?

-Every dog is different, and in CHF their response depends on how ill they are to start with.
-You should start to see an improvement within 1 week of your dog starting treatment on Vetmedin which may get even more noticeable in the following weeks.
+Every dog is different, and in heart failure their response depends on how unwell they are to start with.
+You should start to see an improvement within 1 week of your dog starting Vetmedin which may get even more noticeable in the following weeks.

 What if I miss giving a dose of Vetmedin?